coll-j/coll-j/README.md

-### Hi there, you can call me Zack.
+### Hi there, you can call me Jek.
 Nice to meet ya! 👋
 ## About me

 An informatics undergraduate student with passion in data :bar_chart:.
 I also work on web development projects in my free time.